Seven Summits: History

 In January 2010, the Spanish climber Carlos Soria Fontán, at the age of 71, completed the seven summits (Messner list) after reaching the summit of Kilimanjaro.
-He had climbed the first one in 1968.
+He climbed the first one in 1968.
 On 23 May 2010, AC Sherpa summited Mount Everest as his last and final conquest of the Seven Summits (Bass list).
 In doing this, he set a new record by climbing the Seven Summits within 42 climbing days.
 Additionally, when climbing Mount Kilimanjaro (via Marangu) he summited in just 16 hours and 37 minutes, easily beating the previous record of 18 hours.

-As of 24 December 2011, it is reported that only 118 people have climbed the Seven Summits if one assumes "full" completion of the quest requires climbing the "Eight Summits" across both the Bass and Messner lists (climbing both Carstensz Pyramid and Kosciusko in addition to the other six "undisputed" summits such as Everest).
+On 24 December 2011, it was reported that only 118 people had climbed the Seven Summits if one assumes "full" completion of the quest requires climbing the "Eight Summits" across both the Bass and Messner lists (climbing both Carstensz Pyramid and Kosciusko in addition to the other six "undisputed" summits such as Everest).
 231 persons have climbed the Messner list, while 234 have completed the Bass list.
 348 have done either the Bass or Messner list.

 In 2013, Vanessa O'Brien became the fastest female to complete the Seven Summits (including Carstensz Pyramid), finishing in 10 months.
 Cason Crane became the first openly gay man to climb the Seven Summits.

-On 21 November 2013, Werner Berger (Canada, ex-South African), at the age of 76 years and 129 days, became the oldest person in the world to complete the Seven Summits after a 6-day jungle trek to Carstensz Pyramid.
+On 21 November 2013, Werner Berger (Canada, ex-South African), at the age of 76 years and 129 days, became the oldest person in the world to complete the Seven Summits (Bass plus Messner 7) after a 6-day jungle trek to Carstensz Pyramid.
+It took him 3 attempts, due to weather, to reach the sumit of Denali.
+On the first attempt his team got within 200' of the summit and had to turn back.

 In 2013, Cheryl and Nikki Bart became the first mother-daughter team to complete the Seven Summits.

 On 16 December 2014, Tashi and Nungshi Malik became the world's first twins and siblings to complete the Seven Summits (Messner list).
 Colin O'Brady broke the record for the Messner and Bass lists in 131 days, summiting Vinson on 17 January 2016 and completing with Denali on 27 May 2016.